 School Board in August of 2004.
 (That Percentage is 26%)

 First a little background: The Large Parcel Legislation, enacted

-by the NY State Legislature, effective January 1, 2003, in
+by the NY State Legislature, effective January 1, 2003, in effect

-whether or not to apply a special formula designed to "even-out"
+or not to apply a special formula designed to "even-out"

 the amount of money paid toward school taxes across a district